 - event tickets of up to € 150;

-Delay or non-departure of the vehicle
+Delay or non-departure of the vehicle, missing the vehicle

 - The insured event is the Insured Person failing missing the vehicle due to the following circumstances: